odor-pair/odor-pair/README.md

 Using a randomized carving algorithm, these requirements were met after generating 115939 training data pairs and 3404 test pairs.

 ## Results
 After many hyperparameter trials, the strongest model achieved a mean auroc of 0.679 across all labels.
-The naive 0-R model that uses the frequency of each label across all molecules as the constant prediction achieves a mean auroc of 0.5.
+The naive 0-R model that uses the frequency of each label across all molecules as the constant prediction (by definition) achieves an auroc of 0.5 for each label.
 The easiest to predict label was "alliaceous" (garlic) reflecting [previous work](https://www.biorxiv.org/content/10.1101/2022.09.01.504602v2) which noted that sulfur containing compounds could be easily be assigned this label.
 The hardest label to predict was "amber", though a variety of classes can produce this odor, it is likely to be an under-specific term.
 When describing perfumes in general, "amber" is an [entire class of odors](https://www.fragrancesoftheworld.com/FragranceWheel), instead of a specific odor.
 ![auroc](https://github.com/laurahsisson/odor-pair/assets/10359687/a872a697-7edf-4b7f-a32b-f4018a158212)

 ## Room for improvement